LXJS/training-koa/02-hello-world/README.md

 res.send('hello world');
 ```

-However, in Koa, we use a getter:
+However, in Koa, we use getter/setter:

 ```js
 app.use(function* () {